agentzh/amazon-polly-batch/README.md

 as a title.
 Empty lines are ignored and removed.
 Leading spaces and trailing spaces in each paragraph are automatically removed.
 Successive spaces are squeezed into a single space.

+The `txt2ssml.pl` tool understands the following special marks:

+* ``VB`objects` `` interpretes the word `objects` as a simpel-tense verb and thus adjust the pronunciation accordingly.
+* `Will` interprets the word `will` as a noun and thus change the pronunciation accordingly.

 Below is a sample MP3 file generated from 2 small book sections:

 http://openresty.org/download/audio/ib4.mp3